Best GPUs under $500 in 2025 – our top picks tested and reviewed

 To start with, you need to decide on a resolution – 1080p, 1440p, or 4K and then determine your target framerate.
 With a $500 budget, you can expect to find GPUs that support 1080p and 1440p resolutions with decent framerates.
 If you are lucky, you might even find a card that handles entry-level 4K games well.

 You can even research GPUs based on games.
-For instance, you can look for the best GPUs for AAA games or FPS games and then select the ones that meet your requirements the best.
+For instance, you can look for the best GPUs for AAA games or FPS games and then select the ones that best meet your requirements.

 Compatibility

-Another important factor that you should consider is compatibility with the processor and the rest of your setup.
+Another important factor to consider is compatibility with the processor and the rest of your setup.
 To avoid bottlenecks, you need to make sure that your CPU works well with the GPU.
-Plus, the system should also have enough RAM to reach the GPU’s full potential and ensure smooth performance.
-And you’d also need a compatible PSU that supplies enough power to avoid any disruptions.
+The system should also have enough RAM to reach the GPU's full potential and ensure smooth performance.
+You'd also need a compatible PSU that supplies enough power to avoid any disruptions.

 GPU clearance

 Now, to actually use your GPU, you will need to fit it into the PC case.
-Most older GPUs are small, but the newer ones, like the NVIDIA RTX 40-series, are bulkier.
+Most older GPUs are small, but the newer ones, like the NVIDIA RTX 50-series, are bulkier.
 So, your PC case should be big enough to fit in those cards.
-Further, the exact dimensions of a graphics card vary.
-For instance, the original RTX 4060 Ti card is different in size than the Gigabyte one.
+Further, the exact dimensions of a graphics card vary depending on which model you go for.

 Other features

 While getting yourself a new GPU, you should also look for the extra features that a GPU offers.
-For instance, NVIDIA’s Ada Lovelace cards offer advanced ray tracing and DLSS.
+For instance, NVIDIA's Blackwell cards offer advanced ray tracing and DLSS.
 Or AMD offers Smart Access Memory and FSR.
-These features can significantly boost your gaming performance – so they’re worth looking into.
+These features can significantly boost your gaming performance, so they're worth looking into.

 What can I expect from a GPU under $500?

-A GPU under $500 will be best suited to gaming in 1080p and 1440p, and you’ll want to utilize AI upscaling to ensure you are using either Nvidia DLSS, AMD FSR, or Intel XeSS for higher framerates, but 60fps and above is more than possible natively.
+A GPU under $500 will be best suited to gaming in 1080p and 1440p.
+You’ll want to utilize AI upscaling to ensure you are using either Nvidia DLSS, AMD FSR, or Intel XeSS for higher framerates, but 60fps and above is more than possible natively.
+Newer cards likely offer better performance per dollar, but might not be priced as well as they should, or keep to that level either.

 Can I game in 4K on a GPU under $500?